KNaeon/foundbyme/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-As contributors and maintainers of **FoundByMe**, we are committed to providing a welcoming, safe, and collaborative environment for everyone.
+As contributors and maintainers of **FoundByMe**, we are committed to fostering a welcoming, safe, and collaborative environment for everyone.

-This Code of Conduct is based on the Contributor Covenant, version 2.1.
+This Code of Conduct is adapted from the **Contributor Covenant v2.1**, a widely used standard in open-source communities.

 ---

 ## 💎 Our Standards

 ### Positive behaviors include:
 - Using respectful and inclusive language
-- Being considerate of different viewpoints and experiences
+- Being considerate of different viewpoints
-- Giving constructive feedback
+- Giving constructive and empathetic feedback
-- Showing empathy toward others
-- Gracefully accepting suggestions, revisions, and constructive criticism
+- Accepting suggestions and criticism gracefully
+- Supporting an environment focused on learning and collaboration

 ### Unacceptable behaviors include:
-- Harassment or discrimination in any form
+- Harassment, discrimination, or derogatory comments
-- Personal attacks or insulting comments
+- Personal attacks or insults
 - Publishing others’ private information without permission
-- Any conduct that could be interpreted as abusive, harmful, or disrespectful
-- Repeatedly disrupting discussions or project processes
+- Intentionally disruptive or harmful behavior
+- Repeated violation of community boundaries

 ---

 ## 🛠 Enforcement Responsibilities

-- Contributors and maintainers are responsible for clarifying and enforcing standards of acceptable behavior.
+Project maintainers are responsible for:
+- Clarifying acceptable behavior
+- Taking appropriate corrective action when violations occur
+- Ensuring fair, consistent, and confidential handling of reports

-- The project team may take appropriate corrective action, including warnings, temporary ban, or permanent removal from the project community.
+They may take actions such as warnings, temporary bans, or—if necessary—permanent removal from the project community.

 ---

 ## 🚨 Reporting Violations

-If you experience or witness unacceptable behavior, please report it to:
+If you experience or witness unacceptable behavior, report it to:

+📧 **kimhabin5@sju.ac.kr**
+📧 **iameon@sju.ac.kr**
-📧 **kimhabin5@sju.ac.kr** **iameon@sju.ac.kr** **leejh00610@gmail.com**
+📧 **leejh00610@gmail.com**

-Reports will be treated confidentially.
-All complaints will be reviewed and addressed in a fair, consistent manner.
+All reports will be kept confidential and reviewed promptly.

 ---

 ## ⚖️ Enforcement Guidelines

 **1. Warning**
-For minor infractions, a private warning may be issued.
+For minor or accidental violations.

 **2. Temporary Ban**
-For repeated or severe violations, the contributor may be temporarily banned.
+For repeated or significant violations.

 **3. Permanent Ban**
-Severe or repeated harmful behavior may result in permanent removal from the project.
+For severe or repeated harmful behavior.

 ---